Strange as It Seems: Ernest Hix

 Ernest Harmon Hix, Sr. was born September 13, 1902, in Huntsville, Alabama.
-After he moved to Washington D.C. with his family in the 1920s, he met and married Elsie Huber in 1932.
+After he moved to Washington, D.C., with his family in the 1920s, he met and married Elsie Huber in 1932.
 Ernest became the business manager of the "Strange as It Seems" business and helped to create a multi-media empire of cartoons, movies shorts, books, comics, radio programs and exhibitions.
 He relocated with his brother, mother, sister and wife to Los Angeles in the 1930s.
-In 1942, he shared an office with his brother, John, at 6362 Haywood Blvd, Los Angeles, CA and his residence was on Canyon Drive, Los Angeles, CA. Ernest took over the Strange as It Seems creative business after John Hix died suddenly in 1944.
+In 1942, he shared an office with his brother, John, at 6362 Haywood Blvd, Los Angeles, CA and his residence was on Canyon Drive, Los Angeles, California.
+Ernest took over the Strange as It Seems creative business after John Hix died suddenly in 1944.
 Besides continuing to write the daily syndicated cartoon, Ernest revived the radio show, as a transcribed 15 minute program in 1947.
 The program ran until his death on September 18, 1948, in a private plane crash, shortly after take-off from the Newhall Airport north of Los Angeles.

 The plane's owner, Eugene Joseff, had been warned not to take off until a fog lifted, but he took off anyway.
 The plane crashed and burst into flames after circling the field.
 Beside Ernest Hix and Eugene Joseff, there were two other persons killed in the plane crash: John M. Lacey, the pilot and Wilmer F. Pemberton, a designer.

 Joseff was the maker and supplier of about 90% of the ornate jewelry used in motion pictures at the time.
 After his death, Hix's wife Elsie took over the Strange as It Seems work.